 Prices for oil, gasoline and diesel fuel have declined substantially from the high prices reached in the summer of 2008.
 The price of a barrel of crude oil has declined from a high of \$148.35 per barrel reached on July 11, 2008 to a price of \$91.38 per barrel on December 31, 2010.
 Average retail prices for ultra low sulfur diesel fuel in California have declined from a high of \$5.03 in June 2008 to \$3.47 per gallon at December 31, 2010, and average retail prices for gasoline in California have declined from a high of \$4.59 per gallon in June 2008 to \$3.33 per gallon at December 31, 2010.
 The decrease in the price of diesel and gasoline, in particular, results in reduced interest in alternative fuels such as LNG and CNG.
 Decreased interest in alternative fuels will slow the growth of our business.
-In addition, to the extent that we price our CNG and LNG fuel at a discount to these reduced diesel or gasoline prices for LNG fuel in California decreased from \$3.70 per diesel gallon equivalent in July of 2008 to \$2.50 per diesel gallon equivalent at December 31, 2010, and our retail prices for CNG fuel sold in the Los Angeles basin decreased from a high of \$3.30 per gasoline gallon equivalent in July of 2008 to \$2.60 per gasoline gallon equivalent at December 31, 2010, and so a result of lower natural gas commodity prices also will reduce our revenues.
+In addition, to the extent that we price our CNG and LNG fuel at a discount to these reduced diesel or gasoline prices in an effort to attract new and retain existing customers, our profit margin on fuel sales may be harmed and our financial results negatively impacted.
+Our retail prices for LNG fuel in California decreased from \$3.70 per diesel gallon equivalent in July of 2008 to \$2.50 per diesel gallon equivalent at December 31, 2010, and our retail prices for CNG fuel sold in the Los Angeles basin decreased from a high of \$3.30 per gasoline gallon equivalent in July of 2008 to \$2.60 per gasoline gallon equivalent at December 31, 2010.
+Lower fuel prices for CNG and LNG as a result of lower natural gas commodity prices also will reduce our revenues.
 At March 10, 2011, oil, diesel and gasoline prices have increased from their December 31, 2010 amounts, but are still below their high prices reached in 2008.